 Before We Begin:

 But we are not here to learn about the advantages of compression because the fact remains that it makes our pictures look ugly, so let’s talk about workarounds to avoid that happening.
-There’s a group of people that make a point that no matter what you do, there are no ways to escape the algorithm designed to crunch your images and that you should upload your images in double resolution than specified by Instagram so that when compression happens, you retain a nice enough picture.
+There’s a group of people that make a point that no matter what you do, there are no ways to escape the algorithm designed to crunch your export images and that you should upload your images in double resolution as specified by Instagram so that when compression happens, you retain a nice enough picture.
 Although, it sounds good on paper but is not a sure method.

-You need to know that the compression algorithm is propriety and kept under secure locks so there’s no way anybody can figure out its real working and process but experts have reverse engineered it by uploading pictures in different resolutions and formats to understand what output you get by uploading an image of particular size and quality.
+You need to know that the settings for Instagram with compression algorithm is propriety and kept under secure locks so there’s no way anybody can figure out its real working and process but experts have reverse engineered it by uploading pictures in different resolutions and formats to understand what output you get by uploading an image of particular size and quality.
 Using these insights, we have been able to compile the best Lightroom Export Settings for Instagram in 2020.

 Ratios or Crops for Your Pictures

 Before 2017, Instagram only allowed users to upload pictures in a 1:1 aspect ratio which is a square.
 But as of Aug 2017, that restriction has been removed and users are now given the option to choose from four different native aspect ratios.
-All of the added ratios or crops lie between the range of 1.91:1 and 4:5.
+All of the added ratios or crops lie between the range of landscape 1.91:1 and 4:5.

 Here’s an overview of all the aspect ratios supported by Instagram;

 Almost all of these aspects can be found directly in settings in Lightroom.
 The crop functionality but the landscape needs to be entered manually.
 It is pretty simple to do that as well.
 Just head into the ‘Aspect’ control in Lightroom, then you have to select ‘Enter Custom’ and put in the aspect ratio for a landscape which is 1.91:1.